SnowSzn/rgss-script-editor/README.md

 Make sure that **all files** within the text file that defines the load order **exists** in the specified path.

-If you don't want to load a script file you can simply remove it from the load order TXT file.
+If you don't want to load a script file you can simply remove it from the load order TXT file or ignore it with a `#` character at the start of the line, like:
+``ruby
+./Scripts/script.rb
+./Scripts/another script.rb
+#./Scripts/skipped script.rb
+#./Scripts/another skipped script.rb
+``

 **The file exists, but it still crashes**

-If the file exists and RPG Maker still crashes you should make sure the path to the script file does not have special characters.
+If the file exists and RPG Maker still crashes you should make sure the path to the script file does not have special characters, specially in the script's name.

 I made sure to remove all of them that I know from all scripts when extraction is done, but to be 100 % try not to use special characters to name your scripts.